Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 #.
 Run **ip a l** and record the IP addresses of the following interfaces:

    * ens32 - management ip
-   * ens33 - data ip
+   * ens33 - public data IP
-   * ens34 - public data
+   * ens34 - for private data IP (if there exists one)

    .. image:: images/networks.png